 - Provides support for creating the initial flash image for a system to support RSU.
-The image is created offline, before the device is deployed in the field. - Provides you with the ability to load a specific application image or the factory image.(1) - Allows a set of application images to be tried in a specific order until one is successful.(2) (3) - Loads a factory image if no application image is available, or all application images failed.(4) - Provides a pin to force load the factory image instead of the highest priority application image if asserted during a configuration caused by a POR or nCONFIG event. - Provides you with the ability to add and remove application images. - Provides you with the ability to change the order in which the application images are initially loaded. - Provides you with information about the image that is currently running, and errors that the RSU has encountered. - Provides the RSU Notify feature, which allows a 16-bit value reported by HPS software to survive when the current image fails due to a watchdog timeout.
-The value can then be queried from HPS software after the next image is loaded. - Provides the max retry option, which allows each application image and the factory image the option to be tried up to three times.
-For more information, refer to the Retrying when Configuration Fails section. - Provides a flow to update the factory image. - Provides a flow for updating the decision firmware.
+The image is created offline, before the device is deployed in the field. - Provides you with the ability to load a specific application image or the factory image.(2) - Allows a set of application images to be tried in a specific order until one is successful.(3) (4) - Loads a factory image if no application image is available, or all application images failed.(5) - Provides a pin to force load the factory image instead of the highest priority application image if asserted during a configuration caused by a POR or nCONFIG event. - Provides you with the ability to add and remove application images. - Provides you with the ability to change the order in which the application images are initially loaded. - Provides you with information about the image that is currently running, and errors that the RSU has encountered. - Provides the RSU Notify feature, which allows a 16-bit value reported by HPS software to survive when the current image fails due to a watchdog timeout.
+The value can then be gueried from HPS software after the next image is loaded.